usnistgov/ndn-dpdk/dpdk/README.md

 # ndn-dpdk/dpdk

-This package contains Go bindings for DPDK, as well as extensions to DPDK in C.
+This package contains Go bindings for [Data Plane Development Kit (DPDK)](https://www.dpdk.org/), as well as extensions to DPDK in C.

 Unit tests of this package are in [dpdktest](dpdktest/) subdirectory.